ziyoung/better-wilcom-docs/wilcom-docs/Modifying/functions/Process_manual_stitches.md

 ## To process manual stitches...

-1Open a machine file without object/outline recognition.
+1. Open a machine file without object/outline recognition.

-2Edit parts of the design as required.
+2. Edit parts of the design as required.

-3Select the part of the design you want to process.
+3. Select the part of the design you want to process.
 You can select the whole design or individual manual objects.

 ![functions00089.png](assets/functions00089.png)

-4Select Stitch > Process Stitches.
+4. Select Stitch > Process Stitches.
 The Process Stitches dialog opens.

 ![functions00092.png](assets/functions00092.png)

-5In the Stitch Values panel, enter the number of Target Stitches as either a percentage or absolute value (in millimeters).
+5. In the Stitch Values panel, enter the number of Target Stitches as either a percentage or absolute value (in millimeters).

-6Adjust the density for each stitch type as required.
+6. Adjust the density for each stitch type as required.
 You can change the density for selected objects and/or for specific stitch types only.

-7Click Recognition to set advanced recognition options as required.
+7. Click Recognition to set advanced recognition options as required.

-8Click OK.
+8. Click OK.
 Selected objects are processed and converted to [Column A](../../glossary/glossary) or Run objects with fill or outline stitch [properties](../../glossary/glossary) as well as general and connector properties.
 If an object is not recognized, it remains a [manual object](../../glossary/glossary) with general and connector properties only.
 In this case, the target stitch count may not be reached.

 ![functions00095.png](assets/functions00095.png)